mantidproject/mantid/docs/source/algorithms/D7AbsoluteScaleNormalisation-v1.rst

 Description
 -----------

-This is the algorithm that performs magnetic, nuclear coherent, and spin-incoherent cross-section separation for polarised diffraction and spectroscopy data.
+This is the algorithm that performs magnetic, nuclear coherent, and spin-incoherent cross-section separation and allows for sample data normalisation to absolute scale using either the output from cross-section separation or a vanadium reference sample for polarised diffraction and spectroscopy data measured by D7 instrument at the ILL.

-Three types of analysis are supported: `uniaxial`, `XYZ`, and `10p`, for which 2, 6, and 10 distributions with spin-flip and non-spin-flip cross-sections are required.
+Three types of cross-section separation are supported: `Uniaxial`, `XYZ`, and `10p`, for which 2, 6, and 10 distributions with spin-flip and non-spin-flip cross-sections are required.
 The expected input is a workspace group containing spin-flip and non-spin-flip cross-sections, with the following order of axis directions:
-Z, Y, X, X-Y, X+Y.
+Z, Y, X, X-Y, X+Y. This step can be skipped by setting `CrossSectionSeparationMethod` parameter to `'None'`.

-To achieve the best results, the input data should be fully corrected for detector effects and efficiencies.
+Three ways of sample data normalisation are supported: `Vanadium`, `Paramagnetic`, and `Incoherent`, for which either the output from vanadium data reduction, or from the cross-section separation (magnetic and spin-incoherent respectively) is used.
+This step can also be skipped by setting `NormalisationMethod` parameter to `'None'`.

+This algorithm is indended to be invoked on sample data that is fully corrected and needs to be normalised to the absolute scale..

 Cross-section separation method
 ###############################